mazoqui/thermy/README.md

 ### Protocol Compatibility

-This CLI script uses the exact same communication protocol as the kitty-printer web project:
+This CLI script uses the **CRC8 Calculation** based on cat-protocol.ts:

-- **CRC8 Calculation**: Same lookup table and algorithm from cat-protocol.ts
-- **Command Structure**: Identical command formatting and sequencing
-- **Bitmap Processing**: Same image processing and line encoding

 ### Bluetooth Implementation

-The Bluetooth communication reuses the proven implementation from thermal_printer.py:
+The Bluetooth communication reuses the proven implementation from several projects for bluetooth thermal printers:

 - **Service Discovery**: Automatic discovery of compatible printers
 - **Characteristic Detection**: Automatic detection of write characteristics